 The Tinnitus Sound Generator module is a tool to generate sounds to be used in a Tinnitus Management Program to temporarily relieve patients suffering from Tinnitus.
 The target population is primarily the adult population over 18 years of age.
-This product may also be used with children 12 years of age or older.
-However, children and physically or mentally disabled users will require training by a doctor, audiologist, hearing care professional or the guardian for the insertion and removal of the hearing aid containing the TSG module.
+This product may also be used for children 12 years of age or older.
+However, children and physically or mentally disabled users will require training by a doctor, audiologist, hearing care professional, or their guardian in the insertion and removal of the hearing aid containing the TSG module.